rudra016/PolymathAI-Rag/README.md

 5. Explore the informative responses provided by Polymath AI, including AI-generated summaries and additional LLm responses when factual consistency score is below the threshold.

-## Contributing

-We welcome contributions to enhance the functionality and capabilities of Polymath AI.
-Feel free to fork the repository, make your changes, and submit a pull request.

 ## Feedback

 If you have any feedback, suggestions, or issues regarding Polymath AI, please don't hesitate to [contact us](mailto:contact@polymath.ai).
 Your input is valuable to us as we strive to improve and evolve our product.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Polymath AI - Your Ultimate Guide in the Dynamic World of Generative AI Documentation